5310/otorii/readme.md

 O-Torii
 =======

-O-Torii is a ludic-short being made for the A Game By Its Cover compo of 2012.
+O-Torii is a ludic-short being made for the A Game By Its Cover 2012 compo.